 Parent Workshop and Lecture Topics

 Single parents sometimes feel overwhelmed by the intensity of their own as well as their children's feelings.
 At times they may feel guilt about their single parent status, or insecure about whether they're doing a good job.
 With these feelings near the surface, it's sometimes painful for parents to see that their children also have feelings of insecurity, anger, guilt or sadness.
-Learn how to give the children in your single-parent household a sense of family and how to explore uncomfortable feelings without guilt or anxiety.

 It's difficult for parents to see their children feeling hurt, angry, upset, sad.
 Learn why it's important that our children be allowed to feel their feelings, and how to resist "fixing it".
 These tools help parents be supportive and understanding, so hurt, angry, upset, sad feelings diminish more quickly for the child.
 Children end up feeling understood and become more resourceful problem solvers.
-The parent-child relationship is enriched in the process.

 Most parents want to hear how things are going at school, what their children's friends are up to, how they like their teachers at school, but what happens when your child clams up?
 Or seems angry with you and won't communicate?
 Or is talking nonsense?
 Children sometimes answer questions about "how was your day" with a monosyllabic "fine" and parents are left wondering what there is to listen to!